Winter Sale Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: s2p65

 D.

-What should the project manager have done before the beginning of the project?
+What should the project manager do to continue the project?

 A.